hongen21/General-Handbook/docs/departments/radiology.md

 ---

 ### Notes
-This page is adapted from official CGH sources.
+This information is adapted solely from the official CGH website.
-All clinical and procedural details should be confirmed with CGH staff or via the official website before any appointment.
+Patients should refer to CGH’s latest online updates or contact the hospital directly for any scheduling or preparation details.